 Safety stock level

-Inside Katana you can set the safety stock level for all of your products and materials.
+Inside Katana, you can set the safety stock level for all of your products and materials.

 We suggest setting a safety stock level for each product if you’re using a Make-to-Stock approach and keeping some products in stock.
 As Katana doesn’t have a sales forecasting functionality that automatically sets safety stock levels, you'll need to manually create and edit each product and variant.
 If you're using a Make-to-Order approach, leave the safety stock level for products at zero.